rudylattae/obsidian-imba-plugin-starter/README.md

 ## Features
 When installed in your [Sandbox Vault](#sandbox-vault), this plugin provides the following features:
 - Adds a [Ribbon icon/action](https://docs.obsidian.md/Plugins/User+interface/Ribbon+actions), which when clicked, shows a Notification
-- Adds a Modal which contains a mounted Imba component `<my-counter>`
+- Adds a `Modal` which contains a mounted Imba component `<basic-counter>`
+- Adds a `Command`, `Show Basic Counter`, which shows the modal containing the counter
-- Adds a command to show the Modal
+- Adds the text "Imba Starter" to the `Status bar`

 ## Usage